DanielJamesNoguera/ChatGPT-3-Speech-Assitant/README.md

 **Key Points:**

+- Response time will vary based on how bloated OpenAI API is.
+Typically its up to 10 seconds but 1-2 seconds when operating well.
 - If you say the word 'goodbye' it will end the session and exit the file.
 - If you say the word 'picture' it will use whatever else you said and use it to generate an image via Replicate.
 You can opt out of this by using main_no_images.py if you wish.